 Other names for RCV

 When applied to a single-winner election, ranked-choice or preferential voting is known as “instant-runoff voting” (IRV) or the alternative vote (AV).
 Close cousins of single-winner RCV include: the limited preferential vote (LPV), as used in Papua New Guinea; the supplementary vote (SV), as used to elect the Mayor of London (UK); and Bucklin voting, used during the Progressive Era in several US states and around 30 cities.
 (Why that happened is interesting and worth looking at.)

-When applied to an election with more than one winner, RCV refers to the single transferable vote (STV), a candidate-based rule that approximates proportional representation.
+When applied to an election with more than one winner, RCV refers to the single transferable vote (STV), a rule that approximates proportional representation by minimizing wasted votes (i.e., votes that do not help elect a candidate).
 In the United States, some have referred to STV as the “Hare system,” named for Thomas Hare (one of its many inventors), or “choice voting.”

 AV and STV are mathematically equivalent.
 The only difference between them is the number of seats in a district, which determines how many votes a candidate needs to win.
-The larger the district, the lower the threshold.
-For example, in a district of four seats, the threshold is 20 percent plus one vote: [(valid votes cast)/(seats in district + 1)] + 1 vote.
+The larger the district, the lower the quota.
+For example, in a district of four seats, the quota is 20 percent plus one vote: [(valid votes cast)/(seats in district + 1)] + 1 vote.
 In a district of one seat, the quota is a majority: 50 percent plus one vote.
 That is how you end up with the standard “instant runoff” — if no candidate has a majority in the first round, we look at voters’ second choices.
 It is possible to force the majority quota to work for a multi-seat district, but this is very rare.